DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 You should also do an assessment of your digital maturity and make an individual improvement plan that aligns with your local authorities' overarching vision and goals.

+You can find more guidance on [Commissioning digital products or services](https://www.digitalbuyingguide.org/en/guide/) and sign up to the [Local Digital Declaration](https://www.localdigital.gov.uk/declaration/).

 ##Considerations

 How will the digital system: